Catalog: WSWHE BOCES WEBREG

 Dates: 5/29/2026

 This half day, in-person session, serves as a follow-up to our cohort meeting focused on building our behavior intervention bank.
 Designed to continue the collaborative work, this session brings educators together to create a bank of social-emotional learning interventions to utilize within their school building or district.
 Participants will engage in hands-on activities to analyze and utilize their MTSS data sets, informing decision making and strengthening support systems.
 As a result, participants will create and develop SEL interventions alongside colleagues to gain new ideas to support all learners.
-Additionally, school/district teams will have the opportunity to continue working on evaluating their current MTSS-I district or building plan.
+Additionally, school/district teams will have the opportunity to hear from a guest presenter, Dr. Sheldon Berman, who is the Interim CEO of the Collaborative for Academic, Social and Emotional Learning (CASEL).

 Program: School Development Services